IfiemiE/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3: display lower and upper cases of the alphabet
 4: display all lower case letters except 'q' and 'e'
 5: display all single digit numbers of base 10
+6: display all single digit numbers of base 10 using putchar only, at most twice